fuxingloh/vue-horizontal/docs/content/en/limitations.md

 - 93% = 76% + 12% (Safari) + 4% (iOS Safari) + 1% (Opera Mini)
 - < 10% Observed agony or bad user experience
 - You should polyfill
+- Polyfill should be done by you, there are no plans to incorporate this natively in the library.

 <caniuse feature="css-scroll-behavior"></caniuse>